discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 ```
 First, and because a contract is present, we test it using a dedicated `describe` block.
 Since a contract uses `ActiveModel` under the hood, the simplest way to test it is to use Shoulda Matchers.

 Then, we use a `describe` block for the `.call` method, which is how the service is run.
 We’re using a `context` for each possible branching.
 It’s quite easy as we just have to follow the steps we defined in the service.
-You can see we’re not testing all the possible values to have the contract fail: that’s because it’s tested extensively above, so here we’re just ensuring the `contract` step is properly called and if a bad value is provided, then it will stop the execution of the service.
+You can see we’re not testing all the possible values to have the contract fail: that’s because it’s tested extensively above, so here we’re just ensuring the `params` step is properly called and if a bad value is provided, then it will stop the execution of the service.
 For the other steps, if they can fail, then they should have a context using a dedicated matcher.

 The `run_successfully` matcher ensures the service succeeded (`result.success?` is `true`) and will provide some debugging information if that’s not the case.